brainupdaters/drlm-docs/docs/source/ErrorReporting.rst

   ### server = <string>
   #   Connect and talk to the specified server address or hostname.
-  #   The  default server is “localhost”.
+  #   The  default server is "localhost".

   #server = "monitoring_server"